HanawaMica/RootCA/README.md

 关于雨糖科技自签证书（[中文介绍请看这里](http://raincandy.1337.moe/zrootca/)）。

 ## Notice
-The "New RainCandy Technology Primary Root CA" (New_RCRoot.cer) and "RainCandy Technology Root Certificate Authority" (RainCandy_RootCA.cer)<br>
-have been blacklisted by Microsoft Defender, and they will be deprecated in the future.<br>
+The "New RainCandy Technology Primary Root CA" (New_RCRoot.cer) and "RainCandy Technology Root Certificate Authority" (RainCandy_RootCA.cer) have been blacklisted by Microsoft Defender, and they will be deprecated in the future.<br>
 (Microsoft Defender will report all files with digital signature signed by certificates issued by this Root CA as "potentially unwanted application" or "PUA")

 ## Introduction